lassetotl/Thesis_CMR_IEMR/src/ReadMe.md

 ### Python Source Code for master's thesis

+`Python 3.8.10` was used when developing code and producing results.

 Requisite modules: `numpy`, `matplotlib`, `pandas`, `seaborn`, `scipy`, `h5py`
 ## Note: only works with access to IEMR OUS R-disk; access to TPM combodata.